Agoric/documentation/main/zoe/guide/contracts/README.md

 ## Generic Sales/Trading Contracts

-These contracts involve the trading or selling of ERTP digital assets.
+These contracts involve trading or selling ERTP digital assets.
 Some contracts are restricted to non-fungible tokens, but most can be instantiated with either fungible or non-fungible tokens.